Dstough/shadowrun-tools/wwwroot/data/Template.md

 ### Sub-section
 Here's our logo (hover to see the title text):
 ![alt text](http://scp-wiki.wdfiles.com/local--files/scp-009/SCP-009.jpg)
+> You can nest a section in a paragraph and vice versa.
+> Paragrahps don't scale down the title.

 #### A section doesn't need entries:
 ##### Italic Bold Title: